Does Shiseido test on animals or sell in China?

 Shiseido is a Japanese beauty company that was founded 140 years ago.
 But is Shiseido cruelty-free or do they test on animals?

-Shiseido’s animal testing policy can be found in the sustainability and customer satisfaction section of their website.
-Here is what it says:
+The next step in my research is going directly to the company’s animal testing policy to see where they stand.
+Shiseido’s policy can be found in the ‘Sustainability and Customer Satisfaction’ section of their website.
+Here is what it states:

 “Shiseido has established a safety assurance system based on alternative methods and has discontinued animal testing in cosmetics/quasi drugs that are developed in April, 2013 or later.
 This excludes cases in which we must explain the safety to society.